-A. New member is employed on 1st June and the employer must set the contribution rate for that member for the remainder of the tax year.
+A. New member is employed on 1st June 2009 and the employer must set the contribution rate for that member for the remainder of the year 2009/2010.

-The member's contribution rate must be based on the full time equivalent rate of pensionable pay as at 1st June including the estimated annual value of any other pensionable allowances where applicable.
+The member's contribution rate must be based on the full time equivalent rate of pensionable pay as at 1st June 2009 including the estimated annual value of any other pensionable allowances where applicable.

-3. Members Moving Employments During a Tax Year
+3. Members Moving Employments during 2009/10

-Member moves employment to a different employing authority within the same fund during the tax year.
+Member moves employment to a different employing authority within the same fund during 2009/10.

-Members who were scheme members with a previous employing authority and were allocated a contribution rate in that employment must have a new contribution rate determined by their new employer on the same basis as if they were a new start member.
+Members in 2009/10 who were scheme members with a previous employing authority and were allocated a contribution rate in that employment must have a new contribution rate determined by their new employer on the same basis as if they were a new start member.